Skip to Main Content

 A judgment does not eliminate every available defense.
 Consumers may still challenge issues such as improper service of process, lack of jurisdiction, incorrect account balances, or collection activity that violates Florida law.
 In certain circumstances, a debtor may also file a motion to set aside a judgment if it was entered without proper notice or in violation of due process.

 Importantly, statutory exemptions continue to apply even after a judgment is entered.
-Florida law provides strong protections for head of family wages, Social Security and other exempt income, and certain joint bank accounts.
+Florida law provides strong protections for the head of family wages, Social Security and other exempt income, and certain joint bank accounts.
 These exemptions can significantly limit a creditor’s ability to collect.

 Finally, even after judgment, consumers may remain in a strong position to negotiate and resolve credit card debt for less than the full balance, particularly when exemptions or collection defenses reduce the creditor’s leverage.